plotly/graphing-library-docs/README.md

 | `r_docs` | https://plotly.com/r/, https://plotly.com/ggplot2/ | `make update_r_search` |
 | `schema` | reference pages (e.g. https://plotly.com/python/reference) | `make update_ref_search` |

-You can browse the indices at https://www.algolia.com/apps/7EK9KHJW8M/explorer/browse/.
+You can browse the indexes at https://www.algolia.com/apps/7EK9KHJW8M/explorer/browse/.

 **When to update:** Run the appropriate `update_*_search` target whenever a new tutorial is added to the corresponding `_posts/` directory.
-The `schema` index should be updated when a new plotly.js version is released.
+Run the `schema` index update command when a new plotly.js version is released.

 **How to exclude files from an index:** Each search index has its own Jekyll config (`_config_python_search.yml`, `_config_r_search.yml`, etc.) with an `algolia.excluded_files` list.
 Add files or paths there to keep them out of search results.

-**Algolia API key:** Updating the indices requires a private Algolia API key set as an environment variable.
+**Algolia API key:** Updating the indexes requires a private Algolia API key set as an environment variable.
 Request it from a Plotly maintainer via an issue on this repository.

 Run `make help` to see all available `make` targets, including search-index and upstream-fetch commands.